cisagov/ScubaGear/baselines/aad.md

 ## Conditional Access Policies

-Numerous policies in this baseline rely on AAD Conditional Access.
+Numerous policies in this baseline rely on Azure AD Conditional Access.
 Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
-This section provides guidance and tools when implementing baseline policies which rely on AAD Conditional Access.
+This section provides guidance and tools when implementing baseline policies which rely on Azure AD Conditional Access.

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on